 She is a marriage and family therapist, a licensed clinical social worker, and a certified pastoral counselor.
 While her clinical experience is broad-based, Cook has a special interest in the challenges that adults face as they differentiate from their families of origin.

-.
-Recent publications include a chapter entitled "The Practice of Marriage and Family Counseling and Liberal Protestant Christianity" in The Role of Marriage and Family Counseling (2008); "How childhood sexual abuse affects adult survivors' images of God: Aresource for pastoral helpers" co-written with MAMFT graduate, Cindy L. Guertin, for the 2008 Presbyterian Church (U.S.A.) website; and “Growing in Faith through the Life Cycle: A Literature Review: in Family Ministry: Empowering Through Faith (Spring 2004).
+As a part of the Group for New Directions in Pastoral Theology, Cook has published articles in Pastoral Psychology over the past few years.
+Other publications include a chapter entitled "The Practice of Marriage and Family Counseling and Liberal Protestant Christianity" in The Role of Marriage and Family Counseling (2008); "How childhood sexual abuse affects adult survivors' images of God: A resource for pastoral helpers," co-written with Louisville Seminary alum, Cindy Guertin-Anderson, LMFT (MAMFT ’06), in Sacred Spaces: The E-Journal of the American Association of Pastoral Counselors (2010); and “Growing in Faith through the Life Cycle: A Literature Review" in Family Ministry: Empowering Through Faith (Spring 2004).

 Cook is a member of the Reformed Church in America.
 She serves as a contributing editor for Perspectives: A Journal of Reformed Thought; is a fellow in the American Association of Pastoral Counselors; an Approved Supervisor and Clinical Member of the American Association of Marriage and Family Therapists; and a member of the American Academy of Religion and the Society for Pastoral Theology.